elastic/eui/wiki/creating-icons.md

 # Creating icons

 Below you will find guidelines for designing a new icon, cleaning up the SVG, and getting it added to EUI.
-While designers on the EUI team are available to asssit, we greatly appreciate your contributions and pull requests.
+While designers on the EUI team are available to assist, we greatly appreciate your contributions and pull requests.

 If you read through these guidelines or begin designing your icon and realize you're in too deep, then create an issue in this repo and request assistance.
 An EUI team member will reply and discuss options.